department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/clothing-allowance.md

 ---
 layout: page-breadcrumbs.html
+title: Replacing Damaged Clothing | Veterans Affairs
-title: VA Clothing Allowance for Veterans with Certain Disabilities
+heading: VA Clothing Allowance for Veterans with Certain Disabilities
 display_title: Clothing Allowance
 description: Find out if you can get a VA clothing allowance to replace clothing damaged by your prosthetic or orthopedic device or by certain medicines.
 To get a yearly payment, you'll need to qualify by August 1 of each year.
 Learn more about rates and how to file a claim.
 concurrence: incomplete